guyyanai/CLSS/examples/interactive-map/README.md

 - **Full-screen display**: Automatically fills the entire browser window
 - **Scatter plot**: Each point represents a domain-modality pair in t-SNE space
 - **Custom colors**: Points colored using hex values from your color column
+- **Per-marker styling**: Individual customization of border width, border color, and transparency for each marker
 - **Meaningful legends**: Legend shows label names, not hex codes
 - **Shape distinction**: Circles for sequences, squares for structures
 - **Interactive controls**: